joeromero/docs/maps_api.md

 }
 ```

-The map config needs to be sent to the Map API using an authenticated call.
-The call would be:
+The map config needs to be sent to CartoDB's Map API using an authenticated call.
+Here we use a command line tool called ``cURL``.
+(For more info about this tool see [this blog post](http://quickleft.com/blog/command-line-tutorials-curl) or type ``man curl`` in bash) Using ``cURL`` the call would look like:

 ```bash
 curl 'https://{account}.cartodb.com/api/v1/map/named?api_key=APIKEY' -H 'Content-Type: application/json' -d @mapconfig.json
 ```

-then to get the url to fetch the tiles you need to instantiate the map
+then to get the ``URL`` to fetch the tiles you need to instantiate the map.

 ```bash
 curl 'http://{account}.cartodb.com/api/v1/map/named/test' -H 'Content-Type: application/json'